nicozanf/py4web-doc/docs/chapter-14.rst

 you don't need to manually import its style modules (and you even don't need the formstyle and grid_class_style parameters).

-You also need to change the file templates/grid.html with this content:
+You also have to change the file templates/grid.html with this content:

 ::